Samkth123/KTH-md/CC.md

 		1. If you can, make the problem a metric. ex: If want help to make product better, what is better?
 		2. If cant reduce to metric (a number), what does better mean?
 Is it faster, stronger?
 2. **Prioritize drivers**
+	1. Take context and numbers in case into consideration
+	2. Think which driver have highest impact
+	3. Think which driver has higher likelihood / feasibility of working
 3. **Generate hypotheses.**

 **Example**: